giampaolo/psutil/docs/index.rst

   *address* is the primary address and it is always set.
   *netmask*, *broadcast* and *ptp* may be ``None``.
-  *ptp* stands for "point to point" and references the destination address on a point to point interface (tipically a VPN).
+  *ptp* stands for "point to point" and references the destination address on a point to point interface (typically a VPN).
   *broadcast* and *ptp* are mutually exclusive.
   *netmask*, *broadcast* and *ptp* are not supported on Windows and are set to ``None``.